-RULE 1 Review and Adoption of the Rules
+MEETING RULE 1 - Review and Adoption of the Council Rules

-Rules shall be reviewed and adopted by the third Council meeting after each general election of Council members.
+Council Rules shall be reviewed and adopted by the Council by the third regular Council meeting after each general election of Council members.
+Absent such adoption, the existing Council Rules shall continue in force.

-RULE 2 Acting Mayor and the Order of Succession
+MEETING RULE 2 - Mayor Pro Tem, Acting Mayor, and the Order of Succession

-Council shall at the time the rules are adopted pass a resolution stating the order of succession of Councilmembers to be Acting Mayor in the event neither the Mayor nor Mayor Pro Tem is present for the convening of the scheduled meeting and to fill the need for the Emergency Preparedness Plan.
+At its first meeting after the newly elected Council members have taken office, following each general election of Council members, the Council shall elect one of its members Mayor Pro Tem for a term expiring at the first Council meeting following the next general election of Council members.
+Council shall, at the time the Council Rules are adopted under Meeting Rule 1, pass a resolution stating the order of succession of Council members to be Acting Mayor in the event neither the Mayor nor Mayor Pro Tem is available to perform the duties of the Mayor as provided in the City Charter, and to fill the need for the Emergency Preparedness Plan.